zhwa/mlir-example/book/Chapter-14-Production-Optimizations.md

 Canonicalization is **cheap** (pattern matching) and **high-value** (enables expensive optimizations).

 ## 14.5 Custom OpInterface

+**Note**: This section describes an important production technique that is **not implemented in ch.14.GPT-Optimized**.
+The actual implementation uses memref-based operations and relies on Linalg dialect interfaces.
+However, custom OpInterface is a powerful MLIR feature used extensively in production compilers for extensibility and polymorphism.

 Chapter 9 briefly mentioned interfaces but focused on operation definition. **OpInterface** is MLIR's mechanism for polymorphism—defining generic algorithms that work across multiple operations without knowing their specific types.
 This section demonstrates defining and using custom interfaces.